codio-templates/ThinkJava2/.guides/content/loops-and-strings-nested-loops.md

     System.out.println();
 }
 ```

+To see the output of this function, comment out all other functions besides the nested function.
+Press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch06/Loops.java java -cp code/ch06/ Loops )

 Variables like `x` and `y` are called **loop variables**, because they control the execution of a loop.
 In this example, the first loop (`for x`) is known as the “outer loop”, and the second loop (`for y`) is known as the “inner loop”.